 “Attention shoppers: there’s a sale happening right now — on your phone.”

-Live stream shopping (or simply live shopping) has taken over the e-commerce airwaves in China, fusing established shopping models like the Home Shopping Network or QVC with live video, content marketing, influencer marketing and entertainment value.
-In other words: entertainmerce.
+Live stream shopping (or simply live shopping) has taken over the e-commerce, fusing established shopping models like the Home Shopping Network or QVC with live video, content marketing, influencer marketing and entertainment value.
+In other words: “entertainmerce.”

-Live shopping can be anything from a fashion show to celebrities reviewing their favorite product, which encourages viewers to purchase the same item in real time:
+Live shopping, while especially big on social media platforms like TikTok, can be anything from a fashion show to celebrities reviewing their favorite product, which encourages viewers to purchase the same item in real time:

 Shopaholics, get ready for a retail adventure you never knew you were missing in your life!